dimkroon/dimkroon.github.io/guides/install-from-zip.md

 packed as a zip file.
 Add-ons served on this site are all available as zip file.
 In this how-to we will install such an add-on as zip file.

-To allow installing add-ons from zip file ensure you have enabled 'settings -> addons -> unknown sources' in Kodi.
+In order to allow installing add-ons from zip file, ensure you have enabled 'settings -> system -> addons -> unknown sources' in Kodi.
 Click for details on [how to enable installing from unknown sources](/guides/enable-unknown-sources.html)

 Now you have to obtain the zipped addon.
 For the addons served here, there are